PMR2/PMR2userdocs/cellmlrepositorytutorial.rst

 PMR2 also provides a feature that exports exposures so that they can then be imported into another PMR2 instance.

-For example: if you would like to move your work in your workspace on the teaching instance into a *new* workspace on the Auckland Physiome Repository (or from one PMR2 instance to another), you should follow these steps:
+For example: if you would like to move your work from any publicly accessible Mercurial repository (such as a published workspace on the teaching repository or a public repository on BitBucket.org) *new* workspace on the Auckland Physiome Repository, you should follow these steps:

 1. Ensure that you have pushed all your commits to the source instance;